tung09hcm/Like-torrent-application/README.md

     $ pip install -r requirements.txt

+Run tracker.py first and then run peer.py, you can run many peers to start sharing files to others but remember to run in different host
 ## Design considerations
 • A centralized server keeps track of which clients are connected and storing what pieces of files.